Marisol Escobar: Mimicry as a feminist tactic

 Marisol's mimetic practice included the imitation of celebrities such as Andy Warhol, John Wayne, and French President Charles de Gaulle, through a series of a series of portraits based from found imagery.
-The sculptures were constructed off of existing photographs, which were interpreted by the artist and later transformed into a new material format.
+The sculptures were based on existing photographs, which were interpreted by the artist and transformed into a new material format.
 By imitating a sourced image, the subject's charged history was preserved within the work.
 This approach of using pre-fabricated information, allowed for the product to retain meaning as a cultural artifact.
 Furthermore, this way of creation added distance between artist and subject that retained the Pop art adjective, as the likeness of character was purely formed by the likeness of a photo.

-The sculptural imitation of President Charles de Gaulle (1967) would be an example, as a leader of France known for his autocratic style of leadership.
-Known as a person who was always composed, Marisol deliberately chose an image of de Gaulle as an older man.
-Manipulating his crucial characteristics, mannerisms, and attributes to effectively subvert his position of power as one of vulnerability.
+The sculptural imitation of President Charles de Gaulle (1967) for example, as a leader of France known for his autocratic style of leadership.
+Marisol deliberately chose an image of de Gaulle, who was known to always be composed, as an older man.
+She Manipulated his crucial characteristics, mannerisms, and attributes to effectively subvert his position of power as one of vulnerability.
 De Gaulle's features were emphasized in order to create a caricature, by exaggerating his jowl, distancing his eyes, narrowing his mouth, and skewing his tie.
 His uniform, cast hand, and static carriage made the sculpture overtly asymmetrical to suggest the general public's concern for government correctness.
 The public was informed of the subject's flaws, suggesting both a commonality and tension between subject, audience, and herself.

 Marisol's artistic practice has often been excluded from art history, both by art critics and early feminists.
 For feminists her work was often perceived as reproducing tropes of femininity from an uncritical standpoint, therefore repeating modes of valorization they hoped to move past.
 Although, Pop art critics would use her "femininity" as the conceptual framework to distinguish the difference between her sentimentality and that of her male associates objectivity.
 Marisol produced satiric social commentaries in concern to gender and race, which being a woman of color is a circumstance she lives in.
 Instead of omitting her subjectivity, she used her 'femininity' as a mode of deconstructing and redefining the ideas of 'woman' and 'artist', giving herself control of her own representation.